 As a follow up, new calls for proposals were launched in 2012, 2013 and 2014.
 A total of 22 projects have been funded to help implement the roadmaps developed in their countries.
 This second phase, known as Pillar II, consists of designing and piloting new qualification and training schemes and/or upgrading existing ones, based on the roadmaps developed in Pillar I.

 Throughout the duration of the initiative, regular exchange activities have been organised at EU level to promote the European dimension of this important initiative and to foster learning between the countries.
 Project coordinators are brought together twice a year at EU Exchange Meetings.
-The most recent EU Exchange Meetings took place in Brussels in January 2016, in Budapest in June 2016, and in Athens in December 2016.
-The next EU Exchange Meeting is scheduled for 30-31 May 2017 in Rotterdam.
+The most recent EU Exchange Meetings took place in Brussels in January 2016, in Budapest in June 2016, in Athens in December 2016 and in Rotterdam in May 2017.

 Follow-up by Horizon 2020 Construction skills